What is Unlawful Discharge of Firearms?

 What does it mean for an offense to be classified as “dangerous”?

-Essentially, it increases the penalties you are facing if you are convicted.
+Essentially, it increases the penalty you are facing if you are convicted.
 If you are a first-time offender, this means that you will be facing mandatory prison time if the offense is designated as dangerous.

 What Qualifies as an “Occupied Structure”?